 Once we receive your request, we will inform the wheelchair service provider 36 hours before the trip.

-Please visit the Department of Transportation (DOT) website for rules related to Non-Discrimination on the basis of Disability in Air Travel.
+Please read the Bill of Rights for Passengers with Disabilities and the CFR Part 382 on nondiscriminarion based on disability on air travel issued by the U.S. On the Department of Transportation (DOT) website, you can find rules about Non-Discrimination on the Basis of Disability in Air Travel.
 If you require a copy of the regulations in an accessible format, you may obtain one from the DOT through any of the following means:

 - Within the U.S., by calling DOT's toll-free Air Travelers with Disabilities Hotline at 1.800.778.4838 (voice) or 1.800.455.9880 (TTY).